WH1T3-E4GL3/project-red-stream/README.md

-     UNDER DEVOLOPEMENT ⚒️
+     Discontinued ⚒️
 # Project Red Stream
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=RESPONSIVE+WEBSITE+TEMPLATE;)](https://git.io/typing-svg)

 Red Stream is a full stack website project based on online blood donation.
 This  is a responsive and userfriendly website for making the process of blood donation easy.

 # Discontinued:
-<b><i>Sorry to say, My working on this project is discontinued and will not do any further updates.
+<b><i>Sorry to say, My working on this project is discontinued/dropped and will not do any further updates.
 This project is discontinued due to personal work loads, Anyway you can download this project in this condition and improve yourself.</b></i>

 <b><i>Read how you can run this project on your system with all functions at the bottom of this page.</i></b>